Written by Santiago MontaldoUpdated on June 3, 2026

 Identify What’s Slowing You Down

 Start with the friction—not the feature list.
-Are your reps wasting time updating records manually?
+Are reps wasting time updating records manually?
 Are support and sales working in silos?
-The right OnPipeline integration platform solves a problem that’s already costing you time and revenue.
+The right integration solves a problem that’s already costing you time and revenue.

 Choose Integrations That Actually Launch

-If it takes dev time and three internal meetings just to get it live, it’s not helping.
-Prioritize tools with native OnPipeline support or no-code connections.
-For example, CloudTalk’s OnPipeline integration launches in minutes—no developers needed.
+If it takes dev time and three internal meetings to go live, it’s not helping.
+Prioritize native OnPipeline connectors or no-code options.
+CloudTalk’s OnPipeline integration launches in minutes—no developers needed.

 Think Beyond This Quarter’s Pipeline

-Can this integration scale as your team adds reps, automates more steps, or grows into new markets?
-Choose tools—like CloudTalk’s OnPipeline calling integration—that flex with your workflow complexity and support volume.
+Can this integration scale as your team adds reps or grows into new markets?
+The tools that flex with your workflow complexity now are the ones you won’t have to replace in 18 months.

 Prioritize Data Security

 Every new connection is a risk surface.
-Look for OnPipeline phone integrations with clear policies on data handling, user roles, and access control.
-CloudTalk’s VoIP system supports call logging, audit trails, and GDPR compliance by default.
+Look for integrations with clear policies on data handling, user roles, and access control—especially anything touching call recordings or customer PII.
+CloudTalk’s VoIP supports audit trails and GDPR compliance by default.

 Make Sure Support Isn’t Just an FAQ Page